upe-webdev-2/codeclash-frontend/README.md

 ## How to use

-This demo relies on two things:
+This demo relies on 3 things:

-1. JSON Server to fetch data
+1. Installing packages using `yarn`
-2. Development server
+2. Running a local JSON server to fetch data (mock REST API)

-### 1. Run Development Server
+3. Run the development server

-Install all the dependendicies
+### 1. Install all the dependendicies

 ```bash
 yarn